Saswat956/Flight_Ticket_Fare_Predictor/README.md

 * We might have often heard travelers saying that flight ticket prices are so unpredictable

-Movtivation / Why / Reason ??
+Motivation / Why / Reason ??
 ----------------------------
-* What to do when you are at home due to this pandemic situation?
-I started to learn Machine Learning model to get most out of it.
-I came to know mathematics behind all supervised models.
-Finally it is important to work on application (real world application) to actually make a difference.

 * Because our airfare predictions were designed to check the price patterns of one airline at a time and this can only mean an increased accuracy prediction